MRC-Epid/qc_diagnostics/README.md

 `git clone https://gitlab.mrc-epid.cam.ac.uk/PATT/qc_diagnostics/`

 2. OR select the 'Repository' option from the lefthand sidebar, and select the download icon on the top-right of the Repository page.
 You can select from different formats of download.
 3. Regardless of whether you used step 1 or 2 above, you should now have a folder that contains the required files.
-Wherever you will be executing the script from you'll need to create a folder named "_logs", this is where log files will be created by the process.
+Also included is a folder named "_logs", this is where log files will be created by the process.
 4. Included in the downloaded files is an example job file with the required column headings "id" and "filename".
 The id column must contain unique values and the filename column must contain the complete filepath of each file requiring processing.

 ### Editing the script